swiftlang/swift-evolution/proposals/NNNN-implicit-self-explicit-capture.md

 ## Introduction

-Modify the rule that all uses of `self` in escaping closures must be explicit by allowing for implicit uses of `self` as long as `self` is explicitly declared in the capture list for the closure.
-This would allow the following to compile without error:
+Modify the rule that all uses of `self` in escaping closures must be explicit by allowing for implicit uses of `self` in situations where the user has already made their intent explicit, or where strong reference cycles are otherwise unlikely to occur.
+There are two situations covered by this proposal.
+The first is when the user has explicitly captured `self` in the closures capture list, so that the following would compile without error:

 ```swift
 class Test {